mhseow/super-duper-octo-umbrella/README.md

-# super-duper-octo-umbrella
-This is a test project to start learning about Git
+# This is a test repository

+## This text is somehow smaller

+some more dummy text

+### Here is a list of things we will do later today:

+* more git
+* cloud with Gilbert
+* docker- if time permits